Jamaican hot pepper shrimp recipe – Bringing some hot, peppery shrimp-tastic island style seafood to your house for all the family to enjoy.

 When I’m making a meal that requires fish I make a mental note to head over the fishmongers in the city to get the best range.
 I like to pick, choose and refuse at my leisure and really get my money’s worth of fish.
 I brought 2lb of shrimp, using half of the batch for this recipe and devained and froze the remaining part.

 Speaking of which, devaining shelled shrimp can be a little tricky when scooping out the intestinal tract.
 I have had my fair share of frustration, but you see Jamaican hot pepper shrimp is traditionally prepared with the shell in tact.
 In order to remove that intestinal tract simply use a tooth pick and insert from the tail end and gently tease it out, the entire thing should slide out – no fuss.

-You will need to prepare the ingredients to infuse the shrimp before hand – I used a combination of fresh and dry condiments – onion powder, garlic powder, black pepper, fresh garlic cloves, himalayan pink salt, allspice, sweet paprika and thyme (I like to additional thyme to many Caribbean recipe).
+For the most part, you will need to prepare the ingredients to infuse the shrimp before hand – I used a combination of fresh and dry condiments – onion powder, garlic powder, black pepper, fresh garlic cloves, himalayan pink salt, allspice, sweet paprika and thyme (I like to additional thyme to many Caribbean recipe).
 Just allow it to penetrate for an hour or so, not several hours, that’s not necessary.

-Once the time stated above has surpassed, use a heavy duty pot like a dutch pot (aka dutch oven) to cook the shrimp in a very small amount of water, almost as if you’re steaming the shrimps for 10 minutes.
+Once, the time stated, above has surpassed, use a heavy duty pot like a dutch pot (aka dutch oven) to cook the shrimp in a very small amount of water, almost as if you’re steaming the shrimps for 10 minutes.
 Shrimps can quickly turn into a rubber/tough texture, I’m talking about a matter of seconds.
 Despite using uncooked shrimp please be mindful of overcooking them.